Goals for the trip:

-During August 18-29, 2013, Carroll nursing faculty Donna Greenwood will lead student nurses and nursing alumni on a study abroad experience in Ireland, highlighted by the 3rd International Public Health Nursing Conference on August 25-28.
-Participants will develop a personal vision, mission, and philosophy of nursing shaped by visiting Western Ireland, participating in an international nursing research conference, and collaborating with nurses from around the world.
+During August 18-29, 2013, Carroll nursing faculty Donna Greenwood led student nurses and nursing alumni on a study abroad experience in Ireland, highlighted by the 3rd International Public Health Nursing Conference on August 25-28.
+Participants developed a personal vision, mission, and philosophy of nursing shaped by visiting Western Ireland, participated in an international nursing research conference, and collaborated with nurses from around the world.

 Get more information about the conference at http://www.iphnc2013.com.

 Increased understanding of global health issues and the forging of international partnerships will positively influence the future practice of professional nursing.